Localizing and Editing Knowledge in Large Audio-Language Models: Results

 \subsection{Causal Tracing}

-Figure~\ref{fig:combined_lineplot} reports the layer-wise AIE of hidden states, MLP layers, and attention modules for CounterFact and Known-1000.
+Figure~\ref{fig:combined_lineplot} reports the layer-wise AIE of hidden states, MLP modules , and attention modules for CounterFact and Known-1000.
 Overall, factual information is jointly encoded in audio and text streams, but their contributions differ across layers, modules, and word positions.

 For CounterFact, audio-path hidden states show the strongest AIE in middle-to-late encoder layers (around 25–31), while text-path AIE peaks later in the decoder, indicating that the language backbone still supports factual retrieval even with spoken input.
 Within the subject span, the first subject word carries the largest AIE (solid line), followed by the last subject word (dash line), pointing to a subject-centric storage pattern where early and final audio tokens dominate the causal influence on the predicted object.
-The last word of the sentence also contributes strongly in the later text-decoder layers (red line), likely because the model consolidates the full subject–relation–object context there.
+The last word of the sentence also contributes strongly in the later language backbone layers (red line), likely because the model consolidates the full subject–relation–object context there.

-MLP modules shows that mid-layer text in text module have the largest AIE, consistent with the view that feed-forward blocks act as key–value memories for factual associations.
+MLP modules show that mid-layer text in LLM backbone has the largest AIE, consistent with the view that feed-forward blocks act as key–value memories for factual associations.
 Attention modules contribute more modest but widespread AIE, suggesting a role in routing and integrating information rather than storing facts.
 A similar but less sharply peaked profile is observed on Known-1000, with audio contributions more evenly spread across layers.

-These results indicate that factual knowledge in LALMs is distributed across audio and text modules: audio layers primarily initiate retrieval from speech, while text-side MLPs consolidate subject-aligned representations into fact memories.
+These results indicate that factual knowledge in LALMs is distributed across audio encoder and LLM backbone : audio encoder layers primarily initiate retrieval from speech, while LLM backbone MLPs consolidate subject-aligned representations into fact memories.